inasafe/inasafe-doc/docs/source/training/curriculum/qgis-inasafe-beginner-toolkit.rst

 **************
-If during training the Internet network is inadequate, You should have prepared a *OpenLayer* plugin in a flash disk and shared to the participants moved to the plugin folder in the folder Quantum GIS.
+If during training the Internet network is inadequate, You should have prepared a *OpenLayer* plugin in a flash disk and shared to the participants moved to the plugin folder in the folder QGIS.

 **Session 6**